Jennifer Wagner Blystone, piano, violin

 Kim has taught at the preparatory division of Manitoba University and joined the faculty of the International Bible College, Calif.
 While in California, she taught piano, organ, theory, harmony, and music history.

 She has performed many recitals and concerts throughout Korea, Canada, and the United States, and has received many awards and scholarships from music competitions.
 Her piano students also have won many first place awards at music festivals.

 In Pennsylvania, Kim shares her musical gift through teaching and directing choirs.
-She enjoys her busy life as the mother of an eight-year-old son and as a pastor’s wife.
+She enjoys her busy life as a mother and as a pastor’s wife.

 Jill Marchionne, oboe, english horn

 Marchionne graduated from Indiana University in Bloomington, Ind. with both a bachelors and masters in music in oboe performance.
 She has worked in the greater Harrisburg area for the past 10 years.
 Additionally Jill has performed and traveled in Spain serving as co-principal oboe with the Royal Symphonic Orchestra of Seville.
 Jill is currently associated with Messiah College, Dickinson College, Elizabethtown College, Bucknell University, Susquehanna University, and Lebanon Valley College in the woodwind department

 Jessica Mitchell, cello

 Jessica Mitchell has been playing and studying the cello from a young age.
 She previously attended the Esther Boyer College of Music at Temple University, where she studied with Jeffrey Solow and was a member of the Temple University Symphony Orchestra, as well as several smaller orchestras and chamber ensembles.
 While at Temple, she received chamber music coaching from David Kim and Sidney Curtiss of the Philadelphia Orchestra.